Just announced: ContentDiscovery brings performance marketing to CTV

-Tightening Up Your Ad Holes
+Tighten Up Your Ad Gaps

 So the rate of abandonment of requested ads, which is a significant driver of use rate reduction, will be lower.
 Perhaps even more interesting is the fact that some channels induce three times longer sessions than others!
 The trend of the use rate can vary up to 10% over this range, which is a significant differential when thought about as a change in revenue.